lgabs/spacy-fasttext/Readme.md

 ## Train your first model

-Once the image is built, run the following command to build the first model Go to terminal and reach the present directory first.
+Once the image is built, run the following command to build the first model.
+Go to terminal and reach the present directory first.